arianaa30/50-ai-workflows-for-engineers/README.md

-# Book Review: 50 AI Workflows for Engineers
+# 50 AI Workflows for Engineers: From Debugging to System Design, Code Review & Engineering Automation

+Users' review:
 > A solid, practical read.
 The debugging and PR workflows alone have already saved me a couple of hours this week.

 <p align="center">